 Where to buy PotCoin

-You can buy POT on a number of popular cryptocurrency exchanges, including the following:
+You can buy POT on its very own Potwallet.com peer-to-peer platform and a number of popular cryptocurrency exchanges, including the following:

 How to buy PotCoin: Your step-by-step guide

-Step 1.
-Create an account with a cryptocurrency exchange that allows you to trade POT
+Option 2.
+Create an account with an exchange that allows you to trade POT

 POT isn’t widely listed on cryptocurrency exchanges, so you’ll first need to choose an exchange that offers POT currency pairings.
 Once you’ve found an exchange, you can sign up for an account by providing your name, email address and password.